 The Olson couple had four daughters, Melinda, Mary, Tina and Theresa.
 Theresa, the youngest of them, was ten years old when she met Maharishi in 1959.
 She recalls nights she had to sleep over at the neighbour's house wistfully looking back to her lively noisy home, her own bedroom given over to Maharishi.
 She has added a preface and appendices to later editions.

 The book describes the days when Maharishi became a part of the daily life of a typical American family and how he began to teach his simple technique of Transcendental Meditation (TM) to the Olsons' friends and family in their own living room.

-Some fifty-five years later, TM is a household name, Maharishi has passed on, and TM has been taught to six million people.
+Some fifty-five years later, TM is a household name, Maharishi has passed on, and TM has been taught to seven million people so far (2017).
 Maharishi wanted Heaven on Earth for all mankind.
 All are not quite there yet.

 In April 1959 Roland and Helena Olson had time to read books on various subjects.
 One of the books was written by an engineer who went to India.
 He met yogis and sages who walked on water.
 "Doesn't that sound interesting?"
 Helena asked her husband.

 "Doesn't sound like engineering to me," said he.

 It was a small book and easy to read.
 Helena reviewed it briefly for the family at dinner.
 The next day she bought more books on the subject and reported to the family at the dinner table.

 Then, on the Saturday after the last Friday of April there was a small ad on the back page of the 'Womens' Section' of the "Times".
 The ad read: